-These simple roasted sweet potatoes are an easy side dish that everyone loves!
-Follow just a few simple steps for perfectly crispy roasted potatoes.
+These simple, crispy roasted sweet potatoes are an easy side dish that everyone loves!
+Follow just a few simple steps for perfectly crispy roasted potatoes every time.

 I haven’t always been a big fan of sweet potatoes, but I’ve started really liking them over the past few years.
 Learning how to roast sweet potatoes initially helped me get over the “mush factor” in regular baked sweet potatoes, and now I even like regular baked sweet potatoes!

 But ROASTED sweet potatoes are still my #1.
 My favorite ways to serve roasted sweet potatoes are:

 • As a side for hamburgers (as a substitute for regular fries) with ketchup for dipping

 • In a Mexican bowl with black beans, brown rice, and Mexican toppings like guacamole and cheese

 Roasted sweet potatoes are so versatile, and I’ve experimented with making them several different ways.

 You can leave the skin on or peel it, cut them into circles, long wedges like fries, or smaller cubes, and season them with either sweet or savory spices.

 My main requirement is that they HAVE to be crispy, because who likes mushy potatoes?

 I’ve experimented with numerous variations of roasted sweet potatoes and here’s what I’ve found I like the best:

 a) Not fully peeling the sweet potatoes.
 The skin gets crispy and crinkly, it has lots of great nutrients, and not having to peel the potatoes is a big time-saver.
 Just make sure that you wash and scrub them so they’re really clean.

 b) Cutting the potatoes into small wedges or thin strips.
 While you can definitely cut them into thick strips, they’ll be softer rather than crispy, and they’ll take longer to cook.